-Researchers call this "maintenance communication."
+Researchers call this maintenance communication.
 It keeps the machine running.
-But it doesn't feed the soul.
+It doesn't do much for whether you feel known.

 The Comfort of Surface